synoptixtech/assurance/index.md

 nav_order: 1
 ---

-## Synx-Assure
+# Synx-Assure

-This site contains the public facing documentation for the Synx-Assure project.
+This site contains the public facing documentation for the Synx-Assure project and platform.

+## Structure